Irwindale, California

+Gravel pits in and near the city supplied most of the rock and sand to build the highways of nearby Los Angeles.
+Huy Fong sriracha, a popular hot sauce, is made in the city.
+Since 2005, the city has hosted the annual Renaissance Pleasure Faire of Southern California.

-The city became the new permanent site for the annual Renaissance Pleasure Faire of Southern California in 2005, after it moved from its previous home at the Glen Helen Regional Park in Devore.
-Irwindale, is a full-service city, it has local police and library services.
-There is a skate park, a teen center, a senior center, public gymnasium and a public pool.
-The majority of the housing is found on the southeastern portion of the city, near Arrow Highway and north of Cypress Street near Irwindale Avenue.
-There is also a tract of housing on the southeastern corner of Meridian St in the northwestern portion of the city, being distant from the rest of the housing.
+Most housing is in the southeastern portion of the city, near Arrow Highway and north of Cypress Street near Irwindale Avenue.
+There is also an isolated tract of housing on the southeastern corner of Meridian Street in the northwestern portion of the city.

 History

 Irwindale was part of the Mexican land grants by Alta California Governor Juan Alvarado of Rancho La Puente, Rancho Azusa de Dalton, Rancho Azusa de Duarte, and Rancho San Francisquito.
-The families of Gregorio Fraijo and Fecundo Ayon settled here in the 1850s.
+The families of Gregorio Fraijo and Facundo Ayon settled here in the 1850s.
 Significant economic growth did not arrive until the advent of the automobile, which drove up demand for the area's rocks and sand for the paving of roads.
 The city was incorporated on August 6, 1957.

 Irwindale took advantage of urban redevelopment laws starting in 1976, and prospered in the following decade; it attracted a 200 acre Miller Brewing Company plant, the corporate headquarters of Home Savings of America, and other companies.